Mediation, Policy and European Relations

 As part of this process, EIP works with the EU to turn European core values on for example inclusivity, rule of law, and good governance into concrete action in a way that puts the interest of South Sudanese at the centre of EU efforts.
 This also includes identifying positive and negative incentives that the EU can use to further push for peace.
 The project fits in squarely with EIP's core mission to support European peacemaking, mixing mediation with policy support to the EU, and bringing these together with our expertise on South Sudan and the Horn of Africa.

-There is a multitude of international efforts to bring peace to Afghanistan, involving different regional countries, international powers and multilateral organisations.
-In response, the Government of Afghanistan is working to converge these processes to make the peace Afghan-led and Afghan-owned.
-This includes empowering Afghan institutions, including the High Peace Council, to lead the process as well as prepare for future peace agreements with armed groups.
-The 2016 agreement between the Government and Hizb-I-Islami Gulbuddin (HIG) is a tangible example of what Afghan-led and Afghan-owned means in practice and is seen by many Afghans as a test case.
+There are a multitude of international efforts to bring peace to Afghanistan, involving different regional countries, international powers and multilateral organisations.
+In response, the Government of Afghanistan is working to converge these processes to ensure the peace is Afghan-led and Afghan-owned.
+This includes empowering Afghan institutions, including the High Peace Council, to lead the process and prepare for future peace agreements with armed groups.
+The 2016 agreement between the Government and Hizb-I-Islami Afghanistan (HIA) is a tangible example of what an Afghan-led and Afghan-owned process means in practice.
+For many Afghans this agreement is seen as a test case.

-The EU is supporting the peace process through the Afghanistan Peace Support Initiative, which EIP implements together with its partner swisspeace.
-EIP does this by supporting and strengthening the capacity of key Afghan institutions, but also by broadening the peace process by reaching out to civil society, women’s groups, religious leaders, and importantly, those based outside of Kabul.
+The EU is supporting the peace process through the Afghanistan Peace Support Initiative (APSI), which EIP implements together with its partner swisspeace, and in close collaboration with the EU Delegation in Kabul, and other EU bodies.
+EIP does this by supporting and strengthening the capacity of key Afghan institutions from our office in Kabul, and also by broadening the peace process by reaching out to civil society, women’s groups, religious leaders, and importantly, those based outside Kabul.
+In 2018, APSI assisted the Afghan Government by commissioning public-perception studies that were used by the President to call for ceasefires, and supporting the drafting of an implementation plan for the HIA agreement.
+APSI is currently supporting the execution of this Plan.
+Together with the EIP Conflict Justice and Reconciliation team APSI also opened a discussion around the delicate and sensitive issue of justice within peace agreements; a discussion we foresee will continue in 2019 and beyond.

 The primary goal of EIP’s strategic communication is to improve peacemaking by sharing results and best practices with our partners - in particular the EU and EIP’s member states - and by informing policy makers on the best ways to address current and future peacemaking challenges.